ewfruitcake/burgerpricing/README.md

 # Price elasticity of a burger menu
 This is a README describing a big data analytics research project on price optimization depending on the time of year.
 It will contain a description of the work, a summary of the analysis, references and related works.

 ## Overall methodology
+You may access the GitHub repository at https://github.com/ewfruitcake/burgerpricing where all the project files will be stored, including the dataset .csv files, license, README and Jupyter Notebook (IPYNB) file for the code and results.
+The models to be used for price optimization depending on time of year will be regression-based.

 ![Graph final](https://github.com/ewfruitcake/burgerpricing/assets/71989699/6387cc40-dab0-4216-9325-72dbb085a8d6)